Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

 - Bones' relationships are crucial (see `Effects of Bones Relationships`_).
 - The "transform center" of a given bone
   (i.e. its default pivot point, when it is the only selected one) is *its root*.
-  Note by the way that some pivot point options seem to not work properly - in fact, except for the *3D Cursor* one, all others appear to always use the median point of the selection (and not e.g. the active bone's root when *Active Object* is selected, etc.).
+  Note by the way that some pivot point options seem to not work properly, In fact, except for the *3D Cursor* one, all others appear to always use the median point of the selection (and not e.g. the active bone's root when *Active Object* is selected, etc.).